rht-labs/enablement-docs/facilitation/00-setup/README.md

 * Definition of Done
 * Target Outcomes
 * Realtime Retrospective
+* Team Sentiment
+* Parking Lot (Car Park)
 * Big Picture Area
+    * batch content into stacks that correlate to the labs excercises
+    * tip: create sub-batches to align with conversation topics in the labs exercises
 * Practice Corner Area
-* Ping Pong and Golf
+    * batch content into stacks taht correlate to the areas of the Loops
+* Continuous space for the following:
+    * The example linkage for ToDoIst: Impact Map -> Event Storm -> Value Slices -> Initial Product Backlog -> Sprint 1 Board (done) -> Updated Product Backlog -> Sprint 2 Board (which is the focus on Exercise 3)
 * Labs is….
-* Andon Chord (Stop the World)
 * Wider Group Social Contract
 * Space for Faces
-* Space for Animals
-* End of Day 2 Retrospective canvas (one for each table group)
+* End of Day Retrospective canvas 1
-* End of Day 3 Retrospective canvas (one for the whole group)
+* End of Day Retrospective canvas 2
-* A location for catering to be delivered to and consumed from
-* The example linkage for ToDoIst: Impact Map -> Event Storm -> Value Slices -> Initial Product Backlog -> Sprint 1 Board (done) -> Updated Product Backlog -> Sprint 2 Board (which is the focus on Exercise 3)
+* Posters
+    * Henrik Kniberg Product Ownership in a Nutshell
+    * Henrik Kniberg Skateboard Picture
+    * The Agile Manifesto Values and Principles
+    * What DevOps is Not
+    * The Agile Principles cartoon from Knowledge Train
-We strongly recommend using the full day before the Enablement to set the room up as you expect it to be used during the 4 days (including putting up all the "Big Picture" and "Practice Corner" as you expect it to be on day 4).
+* A location for catering to be delivered to and consumed from We strongly recommend using the full day before the Enablement to set the room up as you expect it to be used during the 4 days (including putting up all the "Big Picture" and "Practice Corner" as you expect it to be on day 4).
 Not only does this help familiarise further with the material but it will also test the space considerations.
 We then "re-set" the space to start the Enablement with just a circle of chairs.
 This facilitates a great collaborative start and also provide the opportunities for the newly formed teams to configure their space themselves.

+# Room

+* Games (Ping Pong and Golf)
+* Andon Chord (Stop the World)

 # Team Space Setup (each team gets the following):